CoolKit-Technologies/eWeLink-API/en/APICenterV2.md

 | params   | Object   | N                | Device or group status attributes |

 ### Update the Status of a Device or Group

+It is recommended to use WebSocket connect to issue control commands.

 URL: /v2/device/thing/status